 How much worse was it going to get?
 Calling in ancient myths to analogize his current state of mind.

 Improve, press in, on, up?
 Even if it did — last night.
 Auck!
 The sofa, the whiskey, the self-deprecating-but-silently-smug companion at his elbow.
-The way she’d looked at him, as if her gentle laments could break his heart open into some huge gaping wound, then attempt to heal it with a smear of false realism.
+The way she’d looked at him, as if her gentle laments could break his heart open into some huge gaping wound, then attempt to heal it with a smear of attempted realism.

 That, he remembered.
 Still cliché.
 This was all he was turning out to be.

-Burn myself free of cliché.
+Burn himself free of cliché.

 A walk.
 Boots, scarf (it was brisk), phone — no. He set it on its charging station.
 Unplugged walks were his modus operandi.
 Really?
 Latin phrases?
 If he forewent them, though, he’d be walking out of his private thoughts.
-No. The Latin, the myth-analogies, those he would keep.

 Another dozen, thirty, fifty yards in, his head was clearing.

-A cultural phenomenon of kindness could, indeed, pervade humanity, if humanity collectively dropped back from a knee-jerk obliteration of value, he told himself.
+A cultural phenomenon of sincerity could, indeed, pervade humanity, if humanity collectively dropped back from a knee-jerk obliteration of value, he told himself.
 Shake it off, man, this weighty language.
 He shook out his arms.
 Better, that.